FILE_49 — Prime-Quadruplet Cycle-Alignment Axiom and Test Protocol (AI reference)

 1. Executive Summary

-This report documents a series of experiments testing whether the anomalous alignment between prime quadruplet rail values and biblical chronological targets—previously established at the natural scale of the TRIO cycles [2300, 2520, 3430]—persists when cycle periods are multiplied by a factor of 10.
+This report documents a series of experiments testing whether the alignment between prime quadruplet rail values and biblical chronological targets — previously established at the natural scale of the TRIO cycles [2300, 2520, 3430] — persists when cycle periods are multiplied by a factor of 10.
 The 10× scaling was designed to test three things: whether the signal is robust to scale change, whether different cycle families exhibit different resonance regimes, and whether the modular arithmetic that governs the test discriminates meaningfully at larger cycle magnitudes.

 The principal finding is that Ezekiel’s curse numbers (390 and 430 from Ezekiel 4), which appeared to be the weakest component of the original framework at the 1× scale, emerge as the dominant signal at the 10× scale.
 Specifically, the cycle 39000 (= 390 × 100) achieves a peak Z-score of +4.84 at tier P29 (79 quadruplets), sustaining Z > 3.5 through P50 (142 quadruplets).
 This is the strongest and most durable signal observed in any configuration tested to date, exceeding the next-best family by more than 2 standard deviations at late tiers.

-Critically, Ezekiel’s numbers were never part of the TRIO—the independent reference frame against which all families were benchmarked.
-Their dominance therefore constitutes an independent confirmation rather than a circular finding.
+Critically, Ezekiel’s numbers were never part of the TRIO — the independent reference frame against which all families were benchmarked.
+Their dominance is therefore a non-circular result relative to the TRIO reference frame rather than a self-reinforcing one.
 The experiment also reveals that the TRIO and Ezekiel operate in complementary resonance regimes: the TRIO peaks at P9–P16 and then dilutes, while Ezekiel ignites at P15–P17 and strengthens through P30.
-The handoff point at P16 was discovered independently from the TRIO’s perspective before Ezekiel was tested at this scale.
+The handoff point at P16 was identified independently from the TRIO’s perspective before Ezekiel was tested at this scale.

-A 1× baseline comparison confirms that the 10× result is not an artifact of scale inflation.
-The same scaling that elevates Ezekiel from Z = +2.68 to Z = +4.68 diminishes the TRIO from Z = +4.02 to Z = +1.66.
-The two families respond to scale change in opposite directions, confirming that each is optimized for its own resonance regime rather than benefiting from a universal scaling effect.
-These findings are further validated across three independent target lists (67, 72, and 76 biblical dates), with the pure genealogical list producing the strongest Ezekiel signal (Z = +5.00), ruling out sensitivity to target selection.
+A 1× baseline comparison indicates that the 10× result is not simply an artifact of scale inflation.
+The same scaling that raises Ezekiel from Z = +2.68 to Z = +4.68 lowers the TRIO from Z = +4.02 to Z = +1.66.
+The two families respond to scale change in opposite directions, which is more consistent with each family being suited to its own resonance regime than with a universal scaling effect.
+These findings are stable across three independent target lists (65, 72, and 76 biblical dates), with the pure genealogical list producing the strongest Ezekiel signal (Z = +5.00); this argues against sensitivity to target selection.

 2. Background and Motivation

-Previous work (documented in File_49 and related analyses at 490d.com) established that the rail values of prime quadruplets—tested through modular arithmetic against 76 biblical chronological targets—produce statistically significant alignment with cycles drawn from Daniel, Revelation, jubilee patterns, and the Key of 23 framework.
+Previous work (documented in File_49 and related analyses at 490d.com) reported that the rail values of prime quadruplets — tested through modular arithmetic against the biblical chronological targets — produce statistically significant alignment with cycles drawn from Daniel, Revelation, jubilee patterns, and the Key of 23 framework.
 The primary vehicle for this analysis was the TRIO of cycles [2300, 2520, 3430], supplemented by family groupings representing Year Types, Key of 23, Daniel/Revelation, and Ezekiel.

-At the 1× scale, with cycle periods ranging from approximately 1,000 to 6,900, the signal was concentrated in the first 40 prime quadruplets (P3–P16, Q range 101–90,611).
-The differential tier analysis confirmed that quadruplets beyond P16 contributed no independent signal—their apparent contribution at cumulative tiers P17–P50 was entirely inherited from the P3–P16 set through carry-forward dilution.
+At the 1× scale, with cycle periods ranging from approximately 1000 to 6900, the signal was concentrated in the first 40 prime quadruplets (P3–P16, Q range 101–90611).
+The differential tier analysis indicated that quadruplets beyond P16 contributed no independent signal — their apparent contribution at cumulative tiers P17–P50 was inherited from the P3–P16 set through carry-forward dilution.

-The Ezekiel family, based on the numbers 390 and 430 from Ezekiel 4 (representing the years of punishment for Israel and Judah respectively), participated in the original framework only indirectly—through derivative cycles like 1300 (= 10 × 130), 3900, and 4300.
+The Ezekiel family, based on the numbers 390 and 430 from Ezekiel 4 (390 for the house of Israel, Ezekiel 4:5, and 40 for the house of Judah, Ezekiel 4:6, for a combined total of 430), participated in the original framework only indirectly — through derivative cycles like 1300 (= 10 × 130), 3900, and 4300.
 These cycles produced modest Z-scores at the 1× scale and appeared to be the weakest family in the system.

 2.1 The Scaling Hypothesis